uku/Unblock-Youku/README.md

 [@mozbugbox](https://github.com/mozbugbox) - Create [the DNS server combined with a reverse proxy server](https://github.com/zhuzhuor/Unblock-Youku/tree/master/dns-reverse-proxy)

-[Chiara De Liberato](http://www.chiaradeliberato.it/) - Italian and English translations
+[Chiara De Liberato](http://www.chiaradeliberato.it/) - Contribute Italian and English translations

 Please visit [this page for more contributors](http://uku.im/contributors), and [this page for our translators](http://uku.im/translators).